JimRottinger/learnings/React/CompleteIntroToReact/000_intro.md

 }
 ```

 With that in mind, in seems a bit wordy to have to write createElement over and over and over again.
 With component-based composition, we just want to create elements with the name of the component and to have it just work.
+This is where JSX comes in which we will see in the next section